Boston College MHA Program Virtual Information Session

 So it’s very eye-opening, it’s really just like a normal campus, but it’s online.
 So I’ve had some sessions when I was walking to the train, or sitting in my office, or at home, so it’s really convenient.

-Emily: Thank you Bazel.
+Emily: Thank you Basel.
 Andrina, I believe you’re on.
 Our third student participant.
 And so if you are on, you can please just introduce yourself, let us know both where you work, what your role is, and also how long have you been in the BC MHA program, that would be a wonderful starting point.

 Andrina: Hi everybody, my name is Andrina.
 I joined the MHA program last year in 2017 in the Spring term.
 I’m working as a project manager at HMS in Denver, MA in healthcare IT providing services to health plans.
 So that’s a little bit about me.